Gillespie County, Texas: History

 Early native inhabitants were the Tonkawa, Comanche, Kiowa, and Lipan Apache peoples.
 In 1842, the Adelsverein organized in Germany to promote emigration to Texas.
 The Fisher–Miller Land Grant set aside three million acres (12,000 km2) to settle 600 families and single men of German, Dutch, Swiss, Danish, Swedish, and Norwegian ancestry in Texas.

 Henry Francis Fisher sold his interest in the land grant to the Adelsverein in 1844.
 Prince Carl of Solms-Braunfels secured the title to 1265 acre of the Veramendi grant the next year, including the Comal Springs and River, for the Adelsverein.
-Thousands of German immigrants were stranded at port of disembarkation, Indianola, on Matagorda Bay.
-With no food or shelters, living in holes dug into the ground, an estimated 50% die from disease or starvation.
+Thousands of German immigrants were stranded at their port of disembarkation, Indianola, on Matagorda Bay.
+With no food or shelters, living in holes dug into the ground, an estimated 50% died from disease or starvation.
 The living began to walk to their destinations hundreds of miles away.
 About 200 German colonists, who walked from Indianola, founded the town of New Braunfels at the crossing of the San Antonio-Nacodoches Road on the Guadalupe River.
 John O. Meusebach arrived in Galveston.
 The first wagon train of 120 settlers arrived from New Braunfels.
 Surveyor Hermann Wilke laid out the town.
 Meusebach named it Fredericksburg, in honor of Prince Frederick of Prussia.

 In 1847, the Meusebach–Comanche Treaty was made.
 About 150 settlers petitioned the Texas Legislature to establish a new county, suggested names "Pierdenales" or "Germania".
 The Vereins Kirche became the first public building in Fredericksburg.
 It served as a nondenominational church, school, town hall, and fort.
 Locals referred to it as “the Coffee Mill Church” for its shape.
 Wilhelm Victor Keidel was the county's first doctor.
 Mormon leader Lyman Wight founded the community of Zodiac.

 The Legislature formed Gillespie County from Bexar and Travis Counties in 1848.
 They named it after Tennessee transplant Capt.
 Robert Addison Gillespie, a hero of the 1846 Battle of Monterrey in the Mexican–American War.
 Fredericksburg became the county seat.

 Fort Martin Scott was established in 1848 at Barons Creek, a Pedernales tributary.

 An angry mob of soldiers burned down the store-courthouse in 1850, destroying all county records.
 The melee apparently started when County Clerk John M. Hunter, who also owned the store, refused to sell whiskey to a soldier.
 Words were exchanged, and Hunter stabbed the soldier; about 50 soldiers stormed and burned the store, destroying all contents.
 Soldiers prevented townspeople from saving the county records.